 A CFA spokeswoman said crews had contained the flames to the roof of the restaurant and deemed the fire under control at 9.02am.

-Diners and staff were forced to evacuate after smoke began billowing from the store about 8.30am.
+Diners and staff were forced to evacuate after smoke began billowing from the McDonalds kitchen about 8.30am.

 About 11 staff members were evacuated.
 It’s unknown how many patrons were inside at the time.

 Ambulance Victoria is on standby and there are no reported injuries.